Ilhamhidayatulloh59/ilhamhidayatulloh59/README.md

 <br/>
 <br/>

 I am a skilled JavaScript developer with a passion for building dynamic and interactive web applications.
-With several years of experience in front-end development, I have a solid understanding of JavaScript and its frameworks, such as React and Angular.
+With several years of experience in front-end development, I have a solid understanding of JavaScript and its frameworks, such as React and Next.
 I am proficient in HTML and CSS, which allows me to create visually appealing and responsive user interfaces.

 I enjoy working in agile development environments, collaborating with cross-functional teams to deliver high-quality software solutions.
 My expertise also extends to working with back-end technologies, such as Node.js and Express, enabling me to develop full-stack applications.
 I am continuously learning and staying up to date with the latest trends and best practices in JavaScript development.